-At lunch time one day a few years ago, I walked into a cafeteria near the building where I was working.
+At lunchtime one day years ago, I walked into a cafeteria near the building where I was working.
 I wasn’t in the mood for a salad or sandwich that day, so I looked at the hot entrees.
 Behind the glass was a heated serving pan full of rice, and next to it another pan containing a mixture I couldn’t quite identify, though there were some clearly recognizable vegetables and on the whole it looked fairly appetizing.
 The “daily specials” sign was missing, so I asked the server what it was.
 She looked down at the food, thought hard for a few seconds, looked back up at me, and said matter-of-factly, “Ingredients over rice.”
 Another few seconds passed and it was clear that was the only answer I was going to get.
 I said, “Fine, I’ll have some of that.”
 It was delicious—though to this day I have no idea what it was supposed to be.

 Sweet and Low-Cal